0xR19BY/CSV_To_VirusTotal/README.md

 | **...** | **...**    |

 Usage:
- - Change the api_key variable on line 10 to your VirusTotal API key
+ - Put your API key into api_config.conf
  - Command: '''python csv_to_vt.py -u'''
  - Results will be displayed in your terminal and also be written to a .txt file under name results_url_*